Slamy/Wiki_MiSTer/Loading-games-via-MGL-files.md

 ### !!! **Under construction** !!!

-# MGL files run console games automatically
+# MGL files run games automatically

+You can add your favorites games to the main menu or inside inside a folder called _Favorites, for instance.

 ## MGL Format